bessarabov/mac2mqtt/README.md

 # mac2mqtt

-`mac2mqtt` is a program that allow viewing and controlling some aspects of computers running macOS via MQTT.
+`mac2mqtt` is a program that allows viewing and controlling some aspects of computers running macOS via MQTT.

-It publish to MQTT:
+It publishes to MQTT:

  * current volume
  * volume mute state